 The NOAA National Sea Grant College Program was established by Congress to promote responsible use and conservation of the nation's ocean, coastal, and Great Lakes resources.
 Sea Grant carries out NOAA's mission of stewardship of our country's oceanic and atmospheric resources through a broadly based network of universities.
 This aquaculture extension and technology transfer competition is designed to support the development of environmentally and economically sustainable ocean, coastal, and Great Lakes region aquaculture.

-This is a two-stage competition, with pre-proposals and full proposals.
-Specific guidance and deadlines for each are stated in the Federal Funding Opportunity announcement.
-Applicants must submit a pre-proposal in order to be eligible to submit a full proposal.
+Specific guidance are stated in the Federal Funding Opportunity announcement.
 Please pay careful attention to the instructions.
-To obtain the Federal Funding Opportunity, please search grants.gov for Funding Opportunity Number: NOAA-OAR-SG-2014-2003987; Catalog of Federal Domestic Assistance (CFDA) Number: 11.417, Sea Grant Support.
+To obtain the Federal Funding Opportunity, please search grants.gov for Funding Opportunity Number: NOAA-OAR-SG-2015-2004399; Catalog of Federal Domestic Assistance (CFDA) Number: 11.417, Sea Grant Support.

-This Federal Funding Opportunity includes information on application and criteria for aquaculture research proposals requesting a maximum of $500,000 in total federal funding for up to a two-year period.
+This Federal Funding Opportunity includes information on application and criteria for aquaculture extension proposals requesting a maximum of $300,000 in total federal funding for up to a two-year period.
 Matching funds are required.
-Awards are anticipated to start no later than September 1, 2014.
-Additional proposals from this competition may be selected for funding in the next fiscal year, subject to the availability of funds.
+Proposals are required to include a partnership (e.g., with local community governments, state and Federal agencies, regional management efforts, industry, non-governmental organizations).
+Awards are anticipated to start no later than September 1, 2015.
+Additional proposals from this competition may be selected for funding in subsequent fiscal years, subject to the availability of funds.